Pete-C2/Raspberry-Pi-Pin-Test/README.md

 ## Basic use

 Ensure that no hardware is connected to the Raspberry Pi.
+Ensure that all interfaces are disabled in the Raspberry Pi Configuration.
+While the program tests for them, by the time it is run with the pairs of connections made, then the damage could have been done
 Connect pairs of pins together:
 * TBD

 Run PiPinTest.py